DonMVB/aws/AWS_Assoc_SAA_C02.md

 - You can choose to run your ECS clusters using AWS Fargate, which is serverless compute for containers.
 Fargate removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.
 - For long-running container jobs, it can be more expensive than ECS on EC2 (PPT).
 - ECS is not "instant scaling" because ECS requires a short delay to deploy new containers during scaling (PPT.)
+- ECS has tasks.
+Tasks in a container need an IAM role with permissions to access a given service, like S3 (remember, a role needs a JSON policy doc.)

 ### 9.1.17.
 What is Amazon Elastic Kubernetes Service?
 - Amazon Elastic Kubernetes Service (Amazon EKS) is a fully managed Kubernetes service.
 EKS runs upstream Kubernetes and is certified Kubernetes conformant so you can leverage all benefits of open source tooling from the community.
 You can also easily migrate any standard Kubernetes application to EKS without needing to refactor your code.